Xyiaine/OtterSport/replit.md

 - **Deployment**: Automatic build and deployment on Replit

 The architecture prioritizes user experience with fast, responsive interactions while maintaining data consistency and security.
 The adaptive progression system ensures users remain engaged with appropriately challenging workouts, while the card-based system provides structure and gamification elements.

+## Recent Changes

+### January 17, 2025
+- **Code Refactoring**: Simplified and documented entire codebase for better maintainability
+- **Database Schema**: Added comprehensive comments explaining all tables and relationships
+- **Server Architecture**: Improved API routes with clear documentation and error handling
+- **Authentication**: Enhanced Replit OAuth integration with proper session management
+- **Frontend Structure**: Simplified React components with clear comments and better organization
+- **Developer Experience**: Added comprehensive README and improved project documentation

+### Migration Status
+- ✅ PostgreSQL database successfully configured and migrated
+- ✅ Server running on port 5000 with proper authentication
+- ✅ Frontend hot-reloading working correctly
+- ✅ All dependencies installed and configured
+- ✅ Code simplified and documented for human developers

+## Development Notes

+### Key Improvements Made
+1. **Database Layer**: Added clear comments to all schema definitions and storage operations
+2. **API Routes**: Organized routes by feature with comprehensive documentation
+3. **Frontend**: Simplified component structure with explanatory comments
+4. **Authentication**: Enhanced session management with proper error handling
+5. **Type Safety**: Maintained strong TypeScript typing throughout the application

+### For Future Development
+- The codebase is now fully documented and ready for human developers
+- All major components have explanatory comments
+- Database schema is clearly defined with relationships
+- API endpoints are well-documented with expected inputs/outputs
+- Authentication flow is simplified and secure